RaphPich/cryptoTrading/README.md

 <h1 align ="center"> Crypto Trading bot using Coinbase </h1>

-Crypto trading bot using websocket from Coinbase.
-Currently working on a strategy to place and remove order in real time.
+<p align = "center">Crypto trading bot using websocket from Coinbase.
+Currently working on a strategy to place and remove order in real time.</p>

 # Configuration